Weak equivalence (homotopy theory): Topological spaces

 on homotopy groups is bijective.
 (For X and Y path-connected, the first condition is automatic, and it suffices to state the second condition for a single point x in X.)

+Whitehead theorem implies that weak homotopy equivalence between CW-complexes actually is a homotopy equivalence.

 For simply connected topological spaces X and Y, a map f: X → Y is a weak homotopy equivalence if and only if the induced homomorphism f_{*}: H_{n}(X,Z) → H_{n}(Y,Z) on singular homology groups is bijective for all n.
 Likewise, for simply connected spaces X and Y, a map f: X → Y is a weak homotopy equivalence if and only if the pullback homomorphism f*: H^{n}(Y,Z) → H^{n}(X,Z) on singular cohomology is bijective for all n.

 Example: Let X be the set of natural numbers {0, 1, 2, ...} and let Y be the set {0} ∪ {1, 1/2, 1/3, ...}, both with the subspace topology from the real line.
 Define f: X → Y by mapping 0 to 0 and n to 1/n for positive integers n.
 Then f is continuous, and in fact a weak homotopy equivalence, but it is not a homotopy equivalence.

 The homotopy category of topological spaces (obtained by inverting the weak homotopy equivalences) greatly simplifies the category of topological spaces.
 Indeed, this homotopy category is equivalent to the category of CW complexes with morphisms being homotopy classes of continuous maps.

 Many other model structures on the category of topological spaces have also been considered.
 For example, in the Strøm model structure on topological spaces, the fibrations are the Hurewicz fibrations and the weak equivalences are the homotopy equivalences.